carlleston/stock_market_prediction/README.md

 # stock_market_prediction

-This is a Final Capstone Project of Coursera course Advanced Data Science create by IBM.
+This is a Capstone Project of the Specialization Advanced Data Science created by IBM.

 ## Navigation structure in the directory